-Flying Saucer UFO Revealed In Melting Antarctica Ice, According To UFO Hunters [Video]
+Flying Saucer UFO Revealed In Melting Antarctica Ice, According To Alien Hunters [Video]

 — Maclio Hidalgo (@Makito8) January 20, 2017

 “The photo was taken on Nov.
 5th, 2009,” the enthusiast said.
 “There is another photo taken about 10 weeks later, on Jan.
 18th, 2010, that clearly shows that it’s a peak with shadow, rather than water.
-However, the disc has moved to a different location atop the peak, in the latter pic.”

-“This object is only 50 meters wide therefore I rule out [an underwater base] and lean more toward vessel or craft!”
+However, the disc has moved to a different location atop the peak, in the latter pic.
+This object is only 50 meters wide therefore I rule out [an underwater base] and lean more toward vessel or craft!”

-In a post to his UFO Sightings Daily blog, blogger Scott C. Waring also insisted that the object was a flying saucer UFO and not a alien base.
+In a post to his UFO Sightings Daily blog, blogger Scott C. Waring also insisted that the object was a flying saucer UFO and not an alien base.
 He argued that the discovery of a saucer-shaped UFO on Google Maps in a polar region was not surprising.

-According to conspiracy theorists, extraterrestrial visitors to Earth deliberately locate major underground bases and other structures in remote, isolated and inaccessible places, such as on mountains, on ocean floor and even inside active volcanoes.
-The polar regions are also favorite sites for location of massive surface and underground structures, according to UFO hunters.
+According to conspiracy theorists, extraterrestrial visitors to Earth deliberately locate major underground bases and other structures in remote, isolated, and inaccessible places, such as on mountains, on the ocean floor and even inside active volcanoes.
+The polar regions are also favorite sites for the location of massive surface and underground structures, according to UFO hunters.

 Recent melting of polar ice caps due to ongoing climate change is revealing the secret ancient treasures of the polar regions.